Orange County Criminal Lawyers

-One defense to a domestic violence charge is that the individual did not commit the crime, or, “I didn't do it."
-What that means is that the person may be falsely accused of a crime, or “framed” for some nefarious reason by an alleged victim when they actually never committed a crime at all.
+One defense to a domestic violence charge is that the individual did not commit the crime or "I didn't do it."
+What that means is that the person may be falsely accused of a crime or framed for some nefarious reason by an alleged victim when they actually never committed a crime at all.

-In every domestic violence case, the prosecutor will be required to prove the case beyond a reasonable doubt.
+In every domestic violence case, the prosecutor will be required to prove the charge beyond a reasonable doubt.
 Beyond a reasonable doubt is the highest standard of proof that we have in the justice system.
 In every case, the prosecutor has to prove each and every element of the charge.
-So in a domestic violence case, that means that the prosecutor has to prove that the act occurred and the individual had the requisite intent when they were committing the act.
+So, in a domestic violence case, that means that the prosecutor has to prove that the act occurred and the individual has the requisite intent when they were committing the act.

-At the Johnson Criminal Law Group, we look very carefully, not only of alleged victims and our clients, but the police who are investigating those cases, to see if there was misconduct and to see if the case should be dismissed.We can Help
+At the Johnson Criminal Law Group, we look very carefully at the conduct not only of alleged victims and our clients, but the police who are investigating those cases, to see if there was misconduct and if the case should be dismissed.We can Help

 If you, or someone you know, were accused of domestic violence, contact our office immediately so we can get the facts and defend your rights.